Delay after alarm puts California spill response in question

 The pending rule does not set standards for leak detections, giving companies significant leeway in how sensitive to leaks their equipment needs to be, said Bill Caram with the Pipeline Safety Trust, a Bellingham, Washington-based group that advocates for safer pipelines.

-“It makes us worry for our country's aging energy infrastructure,” said Caram.
+“It makes us worry for our country's aging energy infrastructure,” Caram said.
 "We fear this could become a bigger and bigger issue."

 John Stoody with the Association of Oil Pipe Lines said companies and industry groups are working hard to improve leak detection technologies.
 Fine-tuning equipment is part of that, to make sure companies can detect even small leaks but not have to respond to false alarms.